gisaia/aias/docs/docs/aias.md

 Also, metadata are enriched by the service and placed in the `generated` namespace.

 Namespaces are prefixes in the key names of the JSON.
 The `:` is used for separating the namespace and the field name.

+!!! warning
     Since ARLAS does not support the `:` in field names, the character is replaced by `__` for storage and indexation.

-For more details, see the [model documentation](docs/model/model.md)
+For more details, see the [AIRS API documentation](api/reference.md)

 ### Prerequisites